 MOD ARB/21A5/1

-RESOLUTION 17 (REV. DUBAI, 2014)
+RESOLUTION 17 (REV. BUENOS AIRES, 2017)

 Implementation of regionally approved initiatives at the national, regional, interregional and global levels1

-The World Telecommunication Development Conference (Dubai, 2014),
+The World Telecommunication Development Conference (Dubai, 2017),

+recalling

+a) Resolution 34 (Rev. Busan, 2014) of the Plenipotentiary Conference, on assistance to countries in special need;

+b) Resolution 135 (Rev. Busan, 2014) of the Plenipotentiary Conference on ITU’s role in the development of telecommunications/information and communication technologies, in providing technical assistance and advice to developing countries and in implementing relevant national, regional and interregional projects;

+c) Resolution 21 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference on Coordination and collaboration with regional organizations;

+d) the mechanism for cooperation at regional and international level to implement the outputs of the World Summit on the Information Society (WSIS), as set out in §§ 101 a), b) and c), 102 a), b) and c), 103, 107 and 108 of the Tunis Agenda for the Information Society,

 considering

 a) that telecommunications/information and communication technologies (ICTs) continue to be one of the most vital elements for the growth of national economies and protection of the environment;

+b) that, in order to achieve the objectives of the developing countries, new approaches must be adopted with a view to meeting the challenges of growth, in both qualitative and quantitative terms;

+c) that the ITU Telecommunication Development Sector (ITU-D) is the appropriate framework for the exchange of experiences with a view to formulating the policies most likely to result in harmonious and complementary development which respects the aspirations of all countries to a thriving telecommunication sector in the service of economic development;

+d) the vital importance of the cooperation among Member States, ITU-D Sector Members and Associates for the implementation of these regional initiatives;

+e) the satisfactory and encouraging results achieved by projects which have received international cooperation support under an initiative of the Telecommunication Development Bureau (BDT);

-b) that the existence, at the national, regional, interregional and global levels, of suitable telecommunication networks and services for sustainable development is an essential element for national development and improving the social, economic, financial and cultural situation of Member States;
+f) that the existence, at the national, regional, interregional and global levels, of suitable telecommunication networks and services for sustainable development is an essential element for national development and improving the social, economic, financial and cultural situation of Member States;

-c) the need to coordinate and harmonize efforts to develop telecommunication infrastructure at the national, regional, interregional and global levels;
+g) the need to coordinate and harmonize efforts to develop telecommunication infrastructure at the national, regional, interregional and global levels;

-d) that the leadership of the ITU Member States is needed to outline a unified national vision of a connected society that is comprehensive of all stakeholders;
+h) that the leadership of the ITU Member States is needed to outline a unified national vision of a connected society that is comprehensive of all stakeholders;

-e) the commitment of the ITU Member States to promote access to ICTs at affordable prices, paying special attention to the least favoured segments,
+i) the commitment of the ITU Member States to promote access to ICTs at affordable prices, paying special attention to the least favoured segments,

+recognizing

+a) that developing countries and countries participating in these regional initiatives are at different stages of development;

+b) the need, therefore, to exchange experiences on telecommunication development at a regional level in order to support these countries;

+c) that ITU and regional organizations share common beliefs that close cooperation can promote regional telecommunications/information and communication technologies (ICTs) in order to support these countries;

+d) that there is a continued need for ITU to cooperate more closely with regional organizations, including regional organizations of regulators, in order to support these countries,

 taking into account